-Regardless, use of the FIGI in concert with any of these other licenses does not restrict or otherwise change the MIT Open Source license conditions of FIGI and the associated data covered.
-Under no conditions would the MIT license be invalidated or otherwise revoked.
+Regardless, use of the FIGI in concert with any of these other licenses do Open Source license conditions of FIGI and the associated data covered. invalidated or otherwise revoked. es not restrict or otherwise change the MIT Under no conditions would the MIT license be